 Lyon is considered the Culinary Capital of France – which is pretty impressive when you think of all of this country’s epicure epicenters.
 This is mostly due to Paul Bocuse, one of the finest chefs in the world who’s based in Lyon.
 His food is most associated with nouvelle cuisine, which is less opulent (read: creamy) than traditional cuisine classique.
 His luxurious restaurant, ‘Auberge du Pont de Collonges has received the coveted three star rating from Michelin.
 For a less luxe (read: expensive) taste, Bocuse runs a chain of brasseries in Lyon, each focusing on different aspects of French food.

-Using your France Rail Pass you can see so much more of the Rhône-Alpes region.
+Using your Eurail France Pass you can see so much more of the Rhône-Alpes region.
 Enjoy a quick day trip to Aix les Bains, a peaceful little town along the sparkling Lac du Bourget.
 Home to the Faure Museum, see an extensive collection of Rodin sculptures and Impressionist art.
 In less than three hours by TGV, be in the papal city of Avignon in the heart of Provence.
 You can also reach the Cote d’Azur in a little over four hours.

 To learn more about preparing your trip to France, visit Atout France by clicking here if you’re a US resident or here if you’re a Canadian resident

 Contributed by: Mariza, Group Consultant, who lived 10 years in France, can make the best Bouillabaisse Soup, typical dish of Provence.